-The subjects we write about make dandy subjects for good conversations.
+The subjects we write about make dandy subjects for good conversations and relationship building.
 Talk about their post structure, the visual detail of those YouTube tutorials, or the epic over-the-topness of that last rant.

 When you talk about the work, it’s interesting.
-When you talk about the topic, it’s engaging.
+Talking about the topic is engaging.
 When you talk about how awesome and amazing and godlike the person is, it’s just awkward.

 We’ve all done the awkward squee thing.
 I certainly have.
 Try not to be embarrassed about what you might have done in the past — just move forward with a different approach in mind.